 - Solid – You will want to apply another layer of solid finish stain since a semi-transparent stain will not bind to the solid surface.

-Applying The Stain
+Applying Stain To Your Deck

 To begin applying the stain, you need to locate a hidden area for a test to ensure that the stain will adhere properly.
 If there is a protective finish on the deck, then the stain will not adhere, and the finish must be removed first.
 Here are a few tips for applications.